 Safina is a solicitor in our Family and Matrimonial team, specialising in all areas of Children law.

-During her training contract, Safina also worked in the Public Law and Human Rights team.
-She worked with partners on a varied caseload of Court of Protection and mental health work, encompassing health and welfare, and property and financial affairs, which complement her Family law practice.
+Safina has previous experience with our Public Law and Human Rights team.
+She worked on a varied caseload of court of protection and mental health work, encompassing health and welfare, and property and financial affairs, which complement her family law practice.

 Education and career